When your lamp stops working, the first thing to try is replacing the light bulb.

 The first step is to unplug the lamp from the power outlet!

 Next, we need to remove the old lamp switch.

-Depending on the brand and type of the lamp and switch, you will either be able to open the switch up with a screwdriver and unscrew the wires, or you may need to cut the cord as close as possible to the lamp cord switch.
+Depending on the brand and type of the lamp and switch, you will either be able to open the switch up with a screwdriver and unscrew the wires, but some switches are sealed shut after manufacturing, so you may need to cut the cord as close as possible to the lamp cord switch.

 Unless your cord is already on the short side, I recommend not bothering with opening the old switch up and cutting the cord instead.
 It will save you a lot of time.

 This next step is done in two parts: measuring and wire stripping.